-Admission to the Dental Assisting Program is based on specific admission requirements and limited to 12 students.
+Admission to the Dental Assisting Program is based on specific admission requirements and is limited to 12 students.
 A point system is utilized for selection of the most qualified applicants.
-Specific Program Goals and Objectives are available in the Dental Assisting Program Application Packet distributed annually at the Allied Dental Program Information Meeting or from the Allied Dental Program Director.
+Specific Program Goals are available in the Dental Assisting Program Advisement Packet distributed at the Allied Dental Program Information Sessions or from the Allied Dental Programs Office.